A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

-One of such approaches for VLN is to use Auxiliary Reasoning Navigation framework \cite{zhu2020vision}.
-It tackles four auxiliary reasoning tasks which are trajectory retelling task, progress estimation task,angle prediction task and cross-modal matching task.
-The agent learns to reason about the previous actions and predicts future information through these tasks.
-Vision-dialog navigation is the newest holy-grail tasks for the general task of VLN as it aims to train an agent to develop the ability to engage in a constant conversation in natural language with human to aid in navigation.
-The current work \cite{zhu2020vision} in this area focuses on having a Cross-modal Memory Network (CMN) to help with remembering and understanding of the rich information related to the past navigation actions and make decisions for the current steps in navigation.
+Vision-dialog navigation is the latest extension of VLN as it aims to train an agent to develop the ability to engage in a constant natural language conversation with humans to aid in its navigation.
+The current work \cite{zhu2020vision2} in this area uses a Cross-modal Memory Network (CMN) that remembers and understands useful information related to past navigation actions through separate language memory and visual memory modules, and further uses it to make decisions for navigation.